-Interview With Author Becky Blades
+Interview With Author/Illustrator Becky Blades

-The morning she started her senior year, I looked into her room – which looked like a promo shot for TV’s Hoarders – and it hit me.
+The morning she started her senior year, I looked into her room — which looked like a promo shot for TV’s Hoarders — and it hit me.
 “Someone will have to share a room with her.”
 Does she realize this is not okay?
 Who will want to live with her?
 Who will hire her?
 Who will marry her?
-I raised a smart woman who does not wear matching socks.
+I raised an intelligent woman who does not wear matching socks.

-In my journaling that morning, I resolved to get better at my job, to very deliberately impart to Taylor and her 15-year-old sister, Tess, all the things they needed to know that school would not teach them.
+In my journaling that morning, I resolved to get better at my job, to impart to Taylor and her 15-year-old sister, Tess, all the things they needed to know that school would not teach them.

 For the next several days, I looked for teachable moments and crammed life lessons into every nook and cranny.
-And, I held a harder line on keeping their rooms clean and laundry done.
+And I held a harder line on keeping their rooms clean, and laundry done.